merenlab/merenlab.org/tutorials/infant-gut/index.md

 ### Importing an external binning result

-You can create a collection by using the {% include ARTIFACT name="interactive" text="interactive" %} interface (e.g., the `default` and `MAGs` collections you just created), or you can import external binning results into your profile database as a collection and see how that collection groups contigs.
-For instance, let's import the CONCOCT collection:
+You can create a {% include ARTIFACT name="collection" text="collection" %} by using the {% include ARTIFACT name="interactive" text="interactive" %} interface (e.g., the `default` and `MAGs` {% include ARTIFACT name="collection" text="collections" %} you just created), or you can import external binning results into your profile database as a {% include ARTIFACT name="collection" text="collection" %} and see how that {% include ARTIFACT name="collection" text="collection" %} groups contigs.
+For instance, let's import the CONCOCT {% include ARTIFACT name="collection" text="collection" %}:

 ``` bash
 anvi-import-collection additional-files/external-binning-results/CONCOCT.txt \